 The right to attend or not attend the hearing.

-An appointed or elected ASG member may be reprimanded or dismissed by a supermajority of the ASGJ.

 Section 11 – Appeals of the ASGJ

-All ASGJ decisions are final and may not appealed.
+All ASGJ decisions are final and may not be appealed with the exceptions of election complaint decisions.
 Article – Finances

 Section 1 – ASG Budget

 The ASG shall receive revenue as apportioned by the ASG Fee assessed to students which shall be allocated, collected, accounted for, and expended in accordance with University Policy.